UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 <a href="https://xkcd.com/1296/">Image extracted from xkcd.com</a>

-Notes: When commit messages are too vague (`code additions` or `Add some stuff`) could be difficult to interpret for other collaborators, or even ourselves in the future.
+Notes: Writting meaningful commit messages it is really important.
+When commit messages are too vague (`code additions` or `Add some stuff`) could be difficult to interpret for other collaborators, or even ourselves in the future.
 Selecting clear and descriptive commit messages increases the quality of your project and facilitates collaborative work.